-The Fund promotes environmental and/or social characteristics as described in Article 8 of Regulation (EU) 2019/2088 (regarding sustainability-related disclosures in the financial services sector, which may be amended or supplemented from time to time).
+The Fund promotes environmental and/or social characteristics, as described in Article 8 of Regulation (EU) 2019/2088 (concerning sustainability-related disclosures in the financial services sector, which may be amended or supplemented from time to time).

-The Fund applies Stewardship along with an ESG integration approach and exclusion criteria related to various activities.
+The Fund applies Stewardship principles as well as an ESG integration approach and exclusion criteria regarding various activities.
 Additional information can be found in the prospectus.

-The Fund primarily considers the Principal Adverse Impacts (PAIs) on sustainability factors through Stewardship.
-Information on the key adverse impacts on sustainability factors can be found in the prospectus.
+The Fund primarily considers the Principal Adverse Impacts (PAIs) on sustainability factors through its Stewardship practices.
+Information about the key adverse impacts on sustainability factors can be found in the prospectus.

-The Fund may use derivatives such as options, futures, warrants, swaps, and forward currency transactions.
-These instruments can be employed for risk hedging and efficient portfolio management purposes.
-They may involve leverage, increasing the Fund's sensitivity to market movements.
-When using derivatives, care is taken to ensure that the portfolio as a whole complies with investment restrictions.
-The risk profile associated with the type of investor targeted by the Fund does not change due to the use of these instruments.
+The Fund may use derivatives such as options, futures, warrants, swaps, and currency forward contracts.
+These instruments are solely used for hedging risks and efficient portfolio management.
+Their use may involve leverage, increasing the Fund's sensitivity to market movements.
+When using derivatives, care is taken to ensure that the portfolio as a whole remains within the investment restrictions.
+The risk profile for the type of investor targeted by the Fund does not change due to the use of these instruments.